phalcon-orphanage/docs/en/security.md

 $this->security->hash(rand());
 ```

 This is done to protect against timing attacks.
-Irrespective of whether a user exists or not, the script will take roughly the same amount of time to execute, since it is computing a hash again, even though we will never use that result..
+Irrespective of whether a user exists or not, the script will take roughly the same amount of time to execute, since it is computing a hash again, even though we will never use that result.

 ## Exceptions
 Any exceptions thrown in the Security component will be of type [Phalcon\Security\Exception][security-exception].
 You can use this exception to selectively catch exceptions thrown only from this component.
 Exceptions can be raised if the hashing algorithm is unknown, if the `session` service is not present in the Di container etc.